milemonc/DesignAdvices/README.md

 # DesignAdvices

-It represents my first steps into journy of lerning to code.
+It represents my first steps into journy of lerning how to code.

 https://milemonc.github.io/DesignAdvices/